 ONE.
 Jesus, pictured as the father in Luke 15, (seriously the father is Jesus.
 Just straightforwardly and obviously Jesus.
-There's no question in my mind).
+It's demonstrable beyond any question of refutation.
+Really).
 Where was I?
-Oh yes, Jesus, pictured as the father, is turned in his stomach with compassion, hitches up his robes, runs to his good-for-nothing son, flings his arms around him, falls on his neck and smothers the boy in kisses.
+Oh yes, Jesus, pictured as the father, is turned in his stomach with compassion, hitches up his robes, runs to his good-for-nothing son, flings his arms around him and kisses him.

 Here is the most poignant picture of Jesus' love for sinners.
 And Jesus chooses a patriarch to show it.
 We might think he looks pretty motherly and not fatherly.
 We might question the masculinity of this scene.
 We'd be dead wrong.
 Here is a picture of total Jesus-shaped manliness.

 TWO.
-Jesus gets up from the evening meal, downs his drink in one, belches and then challenges Judas to a cage fight.
+Jesus gets up from the evening meal, downs his drink in one, belches and tells a cracking gag about women drivers.
 No wait.
 That's not John 13.
 In John 13 He gets up from the table, takes off His robe, picks up a towel, and He gets down on His hands and knees to wash and pad dry the dirty, naked feet of His friends.